Introducing Boards: Manage Projects Where Your Files Live

 Real-time collaboration

 Boards sync in real-time across all users via WebSockets.
-When a teammate moves a file to a different column, you see it instantly โ no refresh needed.
+When a teammate moves a file to a different column, you see it instantly.
+No refresh needed.
 Multiple people can work on the same Board simultaneously.

 Changes are optimistic: the UI updates immediately when you drag a file, and syncs with the server in the background.
 If something goes wrong, it rolls back automatically.